dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-02-05-professional-rails-testing.md

 The author lays out a test that has three values: 'user’, ‘token’, ‘mismatch_token’.
 He states that the last one is pretty clear, however after reading the whole test he suggested changing from ‘token’ to ‘valid_token’ in order to make it clearer.

-A good rule of thumb for naming is to call things <strong>what they are</strong>.
+A good rule of thumb for naming is to call things <b>what they are</b>.
 This rule may sound obvious, but how many times have you encountered a variable method, class or database table that's named according to something other than what it actually is?

 Because code is read many more times than it is written, the cost of a poor name is often many times more than the cost saved by skipping the effort of giving it a clear name.

 One topic per test.

 Some testers believe that each test should have just one assertion, others believe that this rule is hogwash, and that a test should have as many assertions as it needs.
-The significant thing about the test is not how many assertions it contains but rather <strong>how many topics it contains</strong>.
+The significant thing about the test is not how many assertions it contains but rather <b>how many topics it contains</b>.

 A test with just one topic – a test that's only about one thing– it's going to be easier to understand than a test that conflates multiple topics.